East Brunswick High School

-East Brunswick High School is a comprehensive public high school serving students in tenth through twelfth grades in East Brunswick Township, in Middlesex County, New Jersey, United States, operating as part of East Brunswick Public Schools.
-The school was recognized by the National Blue Ribbon Schools Program in the 1990–91 school year.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1965.
+East Brunswick High School is a comprehensive public high school serving students in grades ten through twelve in East Brunswick township, Middlesex County, in the U.S. state of New Jersey.
+It operates as part of East Brunswick Public Schools.
 The school motto is "Excellence with Honor and Integrity."

+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1965; the school's accreditation expires in July 2030.

-As of the 2021–22 school year, the school had an enrollment of 2,015 students and 163.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
-There were 248 students (12.3% of enrollment) eligible for free lunch and 77 (3.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 2,104 students and 167.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.
+There were 297 students (14.1% of enrollment) eligible for free lunch and 130 (6.2% of students) eligible for reduced-cost lunch.

 History

 East Brunswick High School opened for the 1958–59 school year.
 Previously, students living in the Township had attended South River High School in neighboring South River.
 In that first year, the school housed grades six, seven, eight and nine.
 Those four classes occupied the school until June 1962, when the original 9th graders became its first graduating class and the school contained grades nine through twelve.
 Because the school exceeded its intended capacity of 1,700 students, freshmen were dropped into the town's two junior high schools in 1967, later one junior high school.
 Enrollment reached a peak of about 2,600 in 1973.
 By 1990, the school had fewer than 2,000 students, falling to around 1,700 by 1997.

 Additions to the school were built in 1965, 1970 and 2001, in efforts to ease overcrowding.
 The 2001 expansion included a second level of classrooms, over the administrative offices; a corridor connecting three "buildings" that had previously been connected only by a covered outdoor walkway; and expanded facilities for the cafeteria, library, arts and athletic departments.

 The school day at East Brunswick High School used to begin at 7:26 am and ended at 2:12 pm.
 Initiated in the 2022-23 school year, school now begins at 8:00 am and ends at 2:45pm.
 It operates its daily bell schedule on an 8-period "block schedule" system (4 80 minute periods per day), with an additional homeroom period occurring between the first two class periods of each day.

-At the beginning of the 2005–06 school year, for security reasons, the school instituted an ID system in which the students must wear their IDs at all times.
+At the beginning of the 2005–06 school year, the school instituted an ID system where the students must wear their IDs at all times as part of security measures.
+In 2018, following a series of incidents at schools nationwide led the district to add armed police officers to patrol the school.